When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Pros

-• All-metal construction for longevity.
+• Build: All-metal construction ensures it lasts for years.

-• Comes with a 1-year manufacturer’s warranty.
+• Warranty: Includes a 1-year manufacturer’s guarantee.

 Cons